 What am I covered for?

 When checking your hospital cover, anything that doesn’t appear in the ‘exclusions’ list is covered under your insurance.
-For example, take a look at the list of exclusions on our Base Hospital cover below:
+For example, take a look at the list of exclusions on a Bronze level of cover below:

 - Insulin pumps

-Anything appearing in the list is not covered under this cover.
+Anything appearing in the list is not covered under on a Bronze level of cover.
 Of course, as you move to higher levels of cover, the list of exclusions becomes smaller.

 My procedure/surgery isn't listed as an exclusion.
 Heavens above!
 What happens next?